 The Best Boutique Hotels in Tulum Take Boho-Chic to a New Level

 The bohemian beachfront town of Tulum may get a bad rap for inflated prices and expat-heavy crowds, but we still love it.
-Sure, the locals are a bit hippie-dippy (maybe you are, too), but the gorgeous beaches and azure waters speak for themselves.
+Sure, the locals are a bit hippie-dippy (maybe you are, too), but the gorgeous beaches and blue waters speak for themselves.
 In the last few years, the area has seen significant turnover; newer, more luxe resorts have opened, all with an eye toward design.
-Whether your tastes skew glamping tent or glass-walled modern jewel box, you're bound to find your perfect match among these eight boutiques.
+Whether your tastes skew glamping tent or glass-walled modern jewel box, you're bound to find your perfect match among these eight Tulum hotels.

 New York–based art dealer Lio Malca discovered a dilapidated property at the end of Tulum’s main drag in 2013.
 A year later, this thoughtfully designed, 41-room resort emerged.
 Rather than the typical jungle-inspired décor, rooms have polished concrete floors, brightly hued velvet drapes, and contemporary art sourced from Malca’s own personal collection.
 The bar, wallpapered in a black-and-white Keith Haring print, has serious Instagram potential—as, of course, does the wide, white-sand beach and vibrant blue ocean just beyond it.